NoeB/T310-SAT/README.md

 ### Rustsat

-Currently I am using a forc of RustSat which includes the CryptoMiniSat library (based on the upstream branch) If CryptoMiniSat is not needed, then the upstream version can be used.
+Currently I am using a fork of RustSat (https://github.com/chrjabs/rustsat) which includes the CryptoMiniSat library (based on the upstream branch) If CryptoMiniSat is not needed, then the upstream version can be used.
 With CryptoMiniSat cmake and git must be installed on the system.

 ## Credits